BlackFoundryCom/black-renderer/README.md

   - .svg
 - It uses fonttools to parse COLRv1 data
-- The "blackrenderer" tool is an "hb-view"-like command line app with switchable backend, using HarfBuzz for shaping
+- The "blackrenderer" tool is an "hb-view"-like command line app with switchable backend.
+It uses HarfBuzz for shaping

 ## Tool usage example